 All students who wish to study a VET course will be required to obtain a USI.

-We ask that students access the USI website (www.usi.gov.au) and complete the process at home.
-This is a simple process that only takes approximately 5 minutes.
-Please note that a Medicare card, birth certificate or passport is required to complete this process.
+We ask that you access the USI website www.usi.gov.au and complete the process at homethis is a simple process that only takes approximately 5 minutes.
+Please note that a Medicarecard, Birth Certificate or Passport is required to complete this process.

-Students will be required to forward the email from usi.gov.au with their USI number to the College email of Mrs Aarts: amaarts@bne.catholic.edu.au
+Students will be required to forward the email from usi.gov.au with your child's USI number to the email of Mrs Aarts: amaarts@bne.catholic.edu.au